+This is a full-time, 12-month engagement with the de Beaumont Foundation.
 We offer a competitive salary, excellent benefits, and a collegial work environment.
-The salary range for this position is $60,000 to $70,000, commensurate with experience.
+The salary range for this position is $100,000 to $115,000, commensurate with experience.

-CityHealth staff are employees of the de Beaumont Foundation, which is an equal opportunity employer.
+This PHCC staff member will be an employee of the de Beaumont Foundation, which is an equal opportunity employer.
 Employment opportunities are based upon individual capabilities and qualifications without regard to race, gender, religion, sexual orientation, age, national origin, disability, veteran status, or any other protected characteristic as established under law.

 The de Beaumont Foundation may consider a contractor arrangement at $150,000 for at least 12 months (with no employment benefits).
 See contract opportunity here.